vblanco20-1/vulkan-guide/docs/new_chapter_3/mesh_buffers.md

 };
 ```

 We will use this structure to hold the data for a given buffer.
-We have the `VkBuffer` which is the vulkan handle, and the VmaAllocation and VmaAllocationInfo wich contains metadata about the buffer and its allocation, needed to be able to free the buffer.
+We have the `VkBuffer` which is the vulkan handle, and the VmaAllocation and VmaAllocationInfo which contains metadata about the buffer and its allocation, needed to be able to free the buffer.

 Lets add a function into VulkanEngine to create it